Our History

 1950 - 1959

-1951 – Gamebirds scarce in valley.
+1951 – Gamebirds scarce in the valley.
 No quail seen, few chukars.
-Concerns regarding cattle overgrazing public lands to the detriment of big game ongoing.
+Concerns regarding cattle overgrazing public lands to the detriment of big game are ongoing.
 Members continue sending representatives with recommendations to Game Commission meetings.

-1949, “The present leasees of such state owned lands shall be allowed to graze without cost such number of livestock as shall be determined by the Game Commission, Commissioner of Public Lands and a representative of the Washington Cattlemen’s Association on the basis of the capacity of such lands for this purpose, that the population of elk will not be more than 3,000 west and south of the Yakima River in Yakima and Kittitas Counties.”
+1953 – Trap Club enters Spokesman Review Shoot.
+Special season in Teanaway nets 30 bulls, 50 cows.
+National Parks Association Executive Secretary corresponds with Washington State Big Game Council regarding “efforts of certain interests to freeze grazing ‘rights’ on the public domain, and to emasculate the federal agencies that administer these lands.”
+The club joins the Washington State Sports Council.
+Recommends repel of Sec 35G chapter 238 Laws of 1949, “The present leasees of such state owned lands shall be allowed to graze without cost such number of livestock as shall be determined by the Game Commission, Commissioner of Public Lands and a representative of the Washington Cattlemen’s Association based on the capacity of such lands for this purpose, that the population of elk will not be more than 3,000 west and south of the Yakima River in Yakima and Kittitas Counties.”

-1954 – Club continues predator control program to reduce magpie numbers, thereby improving gamebird populations.
-Contact Game Department regarding elk and deer damage to Knudson Ranch.
+1954 – The Club continues predator control program to reduce magpie numbers, thereby improving gamebird populations.
+Contact the Game Department regarding elk and deer damage to Knudson Ranch.
 Recommend: bull only elk season; 300 doe permits between Reecer Creek and Colockum; 1,000 in Teanaway.
-Game Department responds that they will wait to tally winter kill.
+The Game Department responds that they will wait to tally winter kill.

-1955 – Trap shooting participation down.
-Some cite the $5 per year as too expensive, other members have moved away or retired.
-Club working to increase interest in the sport.
-Game Department reviews doe damage on Knudson Ranch and determines animals were yarding up for winter and would spread out again.
-Club sponsors a boy to Junior Conservation Camp at Orcas Island.
+1955 – Trap shooting participation is down.
+Some cite the $5 per year as too expensive, and other members have moved away or retired.
+The club is working to increase interest in the sport.
+Game Department reviews doe damage on Knudson Ranch and determines that animals were yarding up for winter and would spread out again.
+The club sponsors a boy to the Junior Conservation Camp on Orcas Island.
 Game Protectors report 1,406 head of elk in the county.
-Club buys a loading
+The club buys a loading tool to reduce shooting costs.
+Interest revived.
+Club President attends Seattle meeting of Big Game Council and Stockmen Committee, but the meeting was closed-door and Wilkins was not allowed.

 1958 – Club recommends Aksel Pederson as State Game Director.